 Larissa has been involved with the Parent’s Network and SNNHK since 2006, and has found the support, friendship and advice offered invaluable.
 Her teenage son has a mitochondrial disease that causes severe developmental delay, epilepsy and other chronic health conditions.

 Erin is a perennial problem solver and proud father who has called Hong Kong home for most of his life.
 Born in 2018, Erin’s daughter has a rare form of dwarfism called Cartilage Hair Hypoplasia, which also includes an associated severe immune deficiency.
-He joined SNN to connect with a community that embraces diversity and difference and supports one another through the experiences of parenting children with unique needs.
+He joined SNN to connect with a community that embraces diversity and difference and supports one another through the experiences of parenting children with unique needs

 Having enjoyed the friendly and supportive network she found at SNNHK events, Carolyn wanted to become more deeply involved in the community and make a positive contribution.
 She became a volunteer committee member in August 2019.
 Her young son is on the Autism Spectrum.

-Kata had been in Hong Kong with her family from 2014 to 2019.
+Kata was in Hong Kong with her family from 2014 to 2019.
 She is the mother of two boys; the eldest was born extremely premature in 2012 and has global developmental delay.
 After arriving in Hong Kong as a non-Chinese speaker, Kata felt a bit lost until she found SNNHK, which provided support both professionally and socially.
 Kata is busy applying her marketing and sales skills to promote SNNHK among Hong Kong families and professionals; she also teaches yoga for kids with special needs.